Eglė the Queen of Serpents: In Lithuanian scholarship

 The tale has become the object of scholarly interest of ethnologist Jonas Balys.
 In his analysis of Lithuanian folktales (published in 1936), he previously classified the tale as 425D*, Žalčio žmona ("The Girl as Wife to a Snake"), with 27 variants reported until then.

 The story has also been considered an oikotype, i.e., a form of the tale that is specific to a certain region (in this case, the Baltic geographical area).

-Folklorist Norbertas Vėlius has also developed an academic interest in the narrative and analysed its elements ("the dual nature of Egle, the attributes of the snake, the types of plants") in relation to the folklore of other countries.
+Folklorist Norbertas Vėlius has also developed an academic interest in the narrative and analysed its elements ("the dual nature of Eglė, the attributes of the snake, the types of plants") in relation to the folklore of other countries.

 Motifs

 The serpent husband

 According to Jan-Öjvind Swahn, a "traditional feature" of the tale type is that the supernatural husband lives under water.
 In this regard, in another version of the tale, the king of snakes is named Žaltys, and husband and human wife live in his palace at the bottom of the sea.
 The name of the serpent husband may also vary between tellings: Žilvinas, Zilvynas, Zelvynas, or Žilvytis.

-Researcher cites that most variants feature a serpent husband: a snake, a boa, a winged serpent, even a Hydra-like dragon.
+Researcher Galina Kabakova cites that most variants feature a serpent husband: a snake, a boa, a winged serpent, even a Hydra-like dragon.
 In other variants, he is identified as the king of snakes or the spirit of the waters who lives in an underwater palace located in a lake, a river or a lagoon.

 Scholar Jack Zipes provided another description of the tale type, wherein, besides the serpent, a seal, a dragon or sea monster may steal the clothes of the bathing maiden.

 In one version, the king of the grass snakes was wearing an amber crown, while in a Latvian version, he lived in an amber palace - a motif that recalls another Baltic fairy tale: Jūratė and Kastytis.